 What: This is one of the coolest haunted houses in the metroplex.
-They are recruiting volunteers to learn Michael Jackson’s “Thriller” dance in order to participate in THRILL THE WORLD at Hangman’s House of Horrors on Saturday night, October 29, 2011.
-Last year over 4,000 dancers participated in the world-wide simultaneous event from 10 different countries.
-Last year 365 did the zombie dance in Fort Worth.
+They are recruiting volunteers to learn Michael Jackson’s “Thriller” dance in order to participate in THRILL THE WORLD at Hangman’s House of Horrors on Saturday night, October 26, 2013.
+In the past more than 4,000 dancers participated in the world-wide simultaneous event from 10 different countries.
 To learn the dance, just attend one of the free 3-hour seminars.
 Watch the zombie dance video.

 Where: 2300 West Freeway, Fort Worth, TX.
 817-336-4264.

-Cost: $16 to $30 for everything.
+Cost: $25 to $35/fast pass.
 Free parking.
 Net proceeds donated to charity.

 Location: 12301 Camp Bowie West Suite C., Aledo Texas 76008.
 817-304-5268.

 Admission: $20; $10 for under 10; Speedpass $30; $5 off with college id and service ID.
 Cash only at the door.
 An ATM is located at the door.